 Oatmeal and natural peanut butter are both excellent for your health.
 You get healthy fats, protein, and complex carbs, not to mention a bounty of fiber to make you feel full and satisfied.

-Yes, eating oatmeal every day is an excellent move for your best health.
-It’s great for your heart, and because it’s so filling, it will help you stick to your health goals for maintaining your weight too.
+Yes, eating oatmeal every day is an excellent move for your health.
+It’s great for your heart, and because it’s so filling, it will help you stick to your health goals for maintaining your weight, too.

 Recipe